Jenel Lausa

-Jenel Lausa (born August 1, 1988) is a Filipino professional boxer and a mixed martial artist who was known to have competed in the Flyweight division of the Ultimate Fighting Championship.
+Jenel Lausa (born August 1, 1988) is a Filipino professional boxer and a mixed martial artist who competed in the Flyweight division of the Ultimate Fighting Championship.

 Mixed martial arts career

 Lausa made his professional debut in Asia's first professional MMA promotion, URCC, in 2011 as a flyweight.

 In 2013, he signed with Pacific Xtreme Combat (PXC).
 He compiled a record of 5 wins and 1 loss and a flyweight championship, with 4 straight wins before signing with the UFC.

 Ultimate Fighting Championship

 Lausa was scheduled to make his promotional debut on October 15, 2016 against Yao Zhikui at UFC Fight Night 97.
 However, due to the cancellation of the event, Lausa's match with Yao was moved to a later event at UFC Fight Night 101 on November 27, 2016.
 Lausa won the fight by unanimous decision.

 Lausa faced promotional newcomer Magomed Bibulatov on April 8, 2017 at UFC 210.
 He lost the fight via unanimous decision.

 Lausa was expected to face Naoki Inoue on September 23, 2017 at UFC Fight Night 117.
 However, Inoue pulled out on September 9 due to a dislocated shoulder.
 As a result, Lausa was removed from the card and is expected to be rescheduled against a new opponent at a future event.

 Lausa faced Eric Shelton on November 19, 2017 at UFC Fight Night: Werdum vs. Tybura.
 He lost the fight by unanimous decision.